mikeizbicki/twitter_coronavirus/README.md

 I have already done the partition step for you (by splitting up the tweets into one file per day).
 You will have to do the map and reduce steps.

+**Runtime:**

+The simplest and most common scenario is that the map procedure takes time O(n) and the reduce procedure takes time O(1).
+If you have p<n processors, then the overall runtime will be O(n/p).
+This means that:
+1. doubling the amount of data will cause the analysis to take twice as long;
+1. doubling the number of processors will cause the analysis to take half as long;
+1. if you want to add more data and keep the processing time the same, then you need to add a proportional number of processors.

+More complex runtimes are possible.
+Merge sort over MapReduce is the classic example.
+Here, mapping is equivalent to sorting and so takes time O(n log n), and reducing is a call to the `_reduce` function that takes time O(n).
+But they are both rare in practice and require careful math to describe, so we will ignore them.
+In the merge sort example, it requires p=n processors just to reduce the runtime down to O(n)... that's a lot of additional computing power for very little gain, and so is impractical.

 ## Background Tasks

 Complete the following tasks to familiarize yourself with the sample code: